Windshield Tint Laws 2025: What’s Legal, What’s Not, and What to Consider

 Commercial Window Tinting

 What’s trending in 2025?
 Smart tinting films.
 These can change opacity at the push of a button or even automatically, based on sunlight.
 That’s not just cool.
 It’s functional.
-And increasingly common in retail spaces where heat control and display visibility matter.
+It is increasingly common in retail spaces where heat control and display visibility matter.

 What to Consider Before Tinting in 2025